Family Activity – Fish & Shellfish Lifecycle

 həduʔ - Humpy Salmon

-stab kʷi ləliʔ ʔə ti sʔuladxʷ. - What is different about
+stab kʷi ləliʔ ʔə ti sʔuladxʷ. - What is different about this salmon?

 stab kʷi diɬdiɬgʷas ʔə ti sʔuladxʷ. - What is the same about this salmon?